kean/Nuke/Demo/README.md

 Offline, the demo loads no image from the network.
-Every URL it hands out is a fixture's, `demo-fixture://nuke/<name>`: a stand-in for each photo with its index drawn on it, a baseline and a progressive JPEG, a 12 MP JPEG, a PNG, two GIFs (the long one has 200 frames), and an APNG, all drawn and encoded the first time a load asks for them, plus a WebP, an animated WebP, and a video bundled in `Resources/Fixtures`.
+Every URL it hands out is a fixture's, `demo-fixture://nuke/<name>`: a stand-in for each photo with its index drawn on it, a baseline and a progressive JPEG, a 12 MP JPEG, a PNG, a HEIC, two GIFs (the long one has 200 frames), and an APNG, all drawn and encoded the first time a load asks for them, plus a WebP, an animated WebP, and a video bundled in `Resources/Fixtures`.
 The generated ones are the same bytes on every run, so a run on fixtures can be compared with the last one.

 Every pipeline's delegate sends a request for a fixture, and every request while offline, to the fixture loader, which also answers the demo's network